If your gums have receded or have just begun to recede, you will know how it can change the way you smile looks.

-For some of our patients, naturally thin gums is a reality or are often caused by over-brushing.
+For some patients, naturally thin gums are a reality or are often caused by over-brushing.
 Here’s how The Perfect Smile can help you.

 When the gum tissue separates from the tooth, it separates for life.

-Not only can this knock your confidence, but most importantly, you lose essential protection for your tooth.
+Not only can this knock your confidence, but you lose essential dental protection.

 Veneers can help to improve this appearance

 Whilst we may not be able to bring gums back to their former glory, we can conceal and overhaul their appearance with particular veneer treatments.